teamyellowfish/join-our-team/questions.md

      9. If possible host the project in any cloud hosting and include the URL in the readme.md file of the repository.
      10. Include any future enhancement that you like to do for the app in the readme.md file (if any).

-Note: It is mandatory that you answer all the questions starting with a __*__.
+> Note: It is mandatory that you answer all the questions starting with a __*__.
 You may leave others behind and create a PR.
+However, maximum questions will earn you maximum points.
+>
-However maximum questions will earn you maximum points.
-It is advised that you answer all the puzzles in the language that you are applying for.
+> It is advised that you answer all the puzzles in the language that you are applying for.